cs-ieee-ist/cs-essentials/content/topics/bash/ioRedirection.md

 ## Standard Output (stdout)

-Usually command line programs will write the output to the standard output which is the text you see at the terminal after running the command, for example a Hello World program:
+Usually, command-line programs will write the output to the standard output which is the text you see at the terminal after running the command, for example, a Hello World program:

 ```bash
 ~ $ echo "Hello World"
 Hello World
 ```

 The stdout like everything in Linux is a file.
 And we can say that we want to write to a different file instead of the default stdout.
-To do this, we use the ">" character, example:
+To do this, we use the ">" character, for example:

 ```bash
 ~ $ ls > ls.txt